ncp38/cs142-s25/labs/lab11/index.md

 # CS 142 Lab 11 - The One Where You Learn How To Make Money With Math (but, no, please don't try this at home!)

-For this lab, you can choose a partner of your choice!
-(Make sure that you partner with at least one other person; if there's an odd number of people in the class we'll do a three-person group.)

 ## Blackjack and Programming with Object-Oriented Programming

 In this lab, you'll work with functions related to playing a game of blackjack!
 When you finish, you'll have explored new elements of object-oriented programming, including enums and interfaces, as well as other standard OOP concepts.